silentdragoon/TextDown/javascript/readme.md

 ## MarkdownEditor.js

-Is a tool I made for TextDown that allows you to transform a simple textarea into a smart markdown editor.
+Is a tool I made for TextDown that allows you to transform a simple textarea into a smart markdown editor(not cross-browser yet).